Ktakuya332C/ktakuya332c.github.io/20250616-dcp-internals/README.md

 Initially, each process sets itself up via the `set_up_planner` method of `Planner` and the `set_up_storage_writer` method of `StorageWriter`.
 These setup methods do very little.
 For instance, `DefaultSavePlanner` sets up metadata for the `state_dict`, while `FileSystemWriter` does essentially nothing at this stage.

-Next, each process generates a `SavePlan` — essentially a proposal describing which parts of the model it will be responsible for saving.
+Next, each process generates a `local_plan` of type `SavePlan` — essentially a proposal describing which parts of the model it will be responsible for saving.
 This is created using the `create_local_plan` method.
-A `SavePlan` is a list of `WriteItem`s, each of which defines a segment of the model (by path, offset, and size) that the process will write.
+A `SavePlan` is essentially a list of `WriteItem`s, each of which defines a segment of the model (by path, offset, and size) that the process will write.

 The coordinator process (typically rank 1, as shown in the diagram) then gathers all the `local_plan`s, refines them, and creates global metadata.
-For example, `DefaultSavePlanner.create_global_plan` deduplicates `WriteItem`s and generates a `Metadata` object (from `metadata.py`) that will later be used during loading.
+For example, `DefaultSavePlanner.create_global_plan` deduplicates `WriteItem`s and generates a `Metadata` (from `metadata.py`) that will later be used during loading.
 Meanwhile, `FileSystemWriter.prepare_global_plan` assigns unique file prefixes (e.g. `__{i}_` for rank `i`) to ensure there are no conflicts.

 Once the plans are finalized, the coordinator redistributes them to each process.
 At this point, each process may further adjust its plan using the `finish_plan` method (though usually this step is a no-op).
 The `StorageWriter` then begins writing tensors and bytes to disk according to its assigned `SavePlan`.
 If `FileSystemWriter` is used, this step is multi-threaded.
 After writing completes, the coordinator collects the results and writes a final `.metadata` file to mark the end of the checkpoint.